Herbies - Sumac Ground

 Allergy Statement: Sumac trees belong to the same family as cashew trees.

-Herbies - Fennel Seed Whole 30g
+Herbies - Aniseed Ground 30g